OK

 Is my email address my username?

-No, you create your username during the signup process.
 Your email address is only used for communication purposes.
 You will receive a welcome email after you create your account with your login information.

 Exam Purchase